o3de/sig-docs-community/governance/reviewers-maintainers.md

 The Documentation and Community SIG maintains the following reviewer pools:

-* **Documentation Reviewer** - Responsible for reviewing documentation content to `o3de.org`, or conducting reviews of certain `o3de` in-product documentation elements.
+* [**Documentation Reviewer**](/.github/ISSUE_TEMPLATE/docs-reviewer-nomination.yaml) - Responsible for reviewing documentation content to `o3de.org`, or conducting reviews of certain `o3de` in-product documentation elements.
 * **Community Reviewer** - Responsible for reviewing community materials, including contributor guides and blogs.

-We also have maintainers, as other SIGs do.
+We also have [maintainers](/.github/ISSUE_TEMPLATE/maintainer-nomination.yaml).
 Documentation and Community maintainers are reviewers who have been elevated from the documentation or community reviewer pools to take on additional responsibility, and serve as trusted sources of guidance.

 ### Technical reviewer roles